Caching & URL Filters

 Overview

-mod_pagespeed 1.15 includes filters for extending browser cache lifetimes and managing resource URLs across domains.
-These filters let browsers cache resources for a year while still picking up updated content when a resource changes.
-The extend_cache filter is a CoreFilter.
-It sets a 1-year cache lifetime on CSS, JS, and image URLs.
+These filters extend browser cache lifetimes and manage resource URLs across domains.
+Browsers cache resources for a year, but pick up updated content the moment a resource changes, because the URL carries a content hash.
+The extend_cache CoreFilter drives this: it sets a 1-year cache lifetime on CSS, JS, and image URLs.

 Quick reference